HDembinski/stateful_pointer/README.md

 ## String

-The World's most compact STL-compliant string with *small string optimization*.
+The World's most compact STL-compatible string with *small string optimization*.
 Has the size of a mere pointer and yet stores up to 7 characters (on a 64-bit system) without allocating extra memory on the heap.

 ```c++
 #include "stateful_pointer/string.hpp"